MEV Intelligence

 Tool Definition Quality

-All tool names follow a consistent verb_noun pattern in snake_case (e.g., get_builder_recommendation, submit_bundle), making them predictable and easy to distinguish.
+All tool names follow a consistent verb_noun pattern in lower_snake_case (e.g., build_liquidation_tx, get_builder_recommendation, submit_bundle), making it easy to predict tool behavior from names.

 Available Tools